AlecM33/mlb-gameday-bot/README.md

 The bot uses a PostgreSQL database hosted for free on the [Aiven Platform](https://aiven.io/) to keep track of the Discord channels that have subscribed to the real-time gameday feature.

-I make use of several useful npm packages such as `sharp`, `ascii-table`, and `reconnecting-websocket`.

 I integrate with the MLB stats API for a dizzying amount of data.
 Its documentation is limited, but there is some.
 Shout out to Todd Roberts and his project for getting me acquainted with some of the subtleties: https://pypi.org/project/MLB-StatsAPI/.
 You can also view the spec for the MLB's "master game object", nicknamed GUMBO, here: https://bdata-research-blog-prod.s3.amazonaws.com/uploads/2019/03/GUMBOPDF3-29.pdf.
 I'm also happy to answer what I can about how to use the API.

 # Using the bot for your own servers

 My instance of the bot for the Cleveland Guardians is private.
 The bot is only designed to follow one team at a time.
 If you are interested in running this bot in your own server, feel free to reach out to me and I'd be happy to help get you started.
-Read below for a short overview of running your own instance.
+Read below for an initial guide.

-# Running Locally + Contributing
+# Running your own copy of the bot

 This will assume you are somewhat familiar with Node.js and developing Discord bots.

-The bot is dependent on a short list of environment variables.
-When these are populated appropriately, simply running `npm start` (or `npm run start:dev` for the development environment) should get the bot running.
-These variables are:
+### Using Docker

+**Prerequisites:**
+- a machine with the [Docker Desktop](https://docs.docker.com/get-started/get-docker/) installed and the Docker Engine running.

+1. Create a file called `.env` in the root directory, and populate it with the appropriate values.
+The `.env.example` file contains all the required variables with placeholder values.
+Each one is explained below.
+    - DB_USER: the user for the postgres database
+    - DB_PASSWORD: the password for the postgres database user
+    - NODE_ENV: the node.js environment (production or development) in which to run the bot.
+    - DB_NAME: the name for the postgres database
+    - DB_PORT: the port for the postgres database
+    - DISCORD_TOKEN: your discord bot's auth token **(sensitive)**
+    - TEAM_ID: the id of the team you want the bot to follow.
+These match those of the "teams" resource in the MLB stats API: https://statsapi.mlb.com/api/v1/teams?sportId=1 .
+They are also stored statically in `config/globals.js`.
+Applicable commands will be configured for that team.
+    - LOG_LEVEL: your chosen log level (info, error, warn, debug, or trace)
+    - DISCORD_CLIENT_ID: the client ID of your Discord application
+    - REQUIRE_SSL: whether the postgres database connection should require SSL.
+    - TIME_ZONE: Your chosen time zone.
+Defaults to EST. Time zone names correspond to the Zone and Link names of the [IANA Time Zone Database](https://www.iana.org/time-zones), such as "UTC", "Asia/Shanghai", "Asia/Kolkata", and "America/New_York".
+Additionally, time zones can be given as UTC offsets in the format "±hh:mm", "±hhmm", or "±hh", for example as "+01:00", "-2359", or "+23".
+2. Run `docker-compose up`

+### Without Docker

+1. Populate the following environment variables:

 - CLIENT_ID - your bot's client ID, AKA application ID.
-- DATABASE_STRING - a connection string for a PostgreSQL database instance. **Obligatory 'this is sensitive' - be careful where you store it**.
+- DATABASE_STRING - a connection string for a PostgreSQL database instance. **(sensitive)**.
 That database should have the schema contained here in the file `database/schema.sql`.
 If requiring SSL, you'll need to place your cert in database/certs.
 - LOG_LEVEL - your chosen log level.
 - TEAM_ID - the team you want to follow.
 These match those of the "teams" resource in the MLB stats API: https://statsapi.mlb.com/api/v1/teams?sportId=1 .
 They are also stored statically in `config/globals.js`.
 Every command will be configured for that team.
-- TOKEN - your bot's authentication token. **Obligatory 'this is sensitive' - be careful where you store it**
+- TOKEN - your bot's authentication token. **(sensitive)**
 - TIME_ZONE - Your chosen time zone.
 Defaults to EST. Time zone names correspond to the Zone and Link names of the [IANA Time Zone Database](https://www.iana.org/time-zones), such as "UTC", "Asia/Shanghai", "Asia/Kolkata", and "America/New_York".
 Additionally, time zones can be given as UTC offsets in the format "±hh:mm", "±hhmm", or "±hh", for example as "+01:00", "-2359", or "+23".

 ### Optional - add emojis!